 13. Who can I contact for further information?

 The first point of contact will always be your child’s class teacher.
-The Inclusion Manager at this school is Angela Cornish.
+The SENCO at this school is Jane Jones.
 She is available if further assistance is necessary.
 If you have any concerns we are sure they can be addressed by one of the people named above.
-If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy which can be found here.
+If you feel your worries or concerns are not being addressed then please refer to our Complaints Policy.